tidyverse/purrr/tests/testthat/_snaps/conditions.md

       stop_bad_element_type(1:3, 3, "a foobaz", what = "Result")
     Condition
       Error:
       !
-Result 3 must be a foobaz, not an integer vector
+Result 3 must be a foobaz, not an integer vector.

 # stop_bad_element_length() constructs error message